undera/encarno/README.md

 - figure out the issue with steps on the response time graph

-- limit len of auto-label for long GET urls
 - Use "startMissed" in self health
 - binary output writer&reader, including strings externalization
 - scripting elements in input, whole scripting flow